mattyschell/geodatabase-taxmap-toiler/doc/finalexport.md

 2. Copy-paste the Cadastral feature dataset from source to target

 3. Copy-paste the DCP feature dataset from source to target

 4. Use Table2table to export the three tables with big BLOB columns.
-Remove the blob columns in the export

 * HAB
 * MAP_INSET_LIBRARY
 * MAP_LIBRARY